BrucePerens/lucky_render/README.md

 *page* The page to render.

-*context* This is a HTTP::Server::Context, you pass it down from the `#context` method of your action.
+*context* This is an optional HTTP::Server::Context, you pass it down from the `#context` method of your action.
 It mainly supports Cross-Site Request-Forgery protection.
+If you can't provide this argument, make sure your pages don't call `csrf_meta_tags` or `csrf_hidden_input`.

 Any parameters to the page are provided after those first two arguments.
 This function doesn't automatically provide Lucky's *exposures* (arguments that are